alfonsobries/xlsx-laravel-spreadsheet-importer/README.md

 Based on `@proscom/xlsx-to-database`

-Cli tool to import sheets from xlsx files (or other compatible formats in the SheetJs package) into temporal database tables.
+CLI tool to import sheets from xlsx files (or other compatible formats in the SheetJs package) into temporal database tables.
-- It optionally creates php laravel artisan commands to track the progress of the import in your laravel app.
+- It optionally triggers PHP Laravel artisan commands to track the progress of the import into your Laravel app.
-- Once the temporal table is uploaded you can play with the data, execute sql queries, import the content into the final table, etc. and finally remove the temporal table.
+- Once the temporal table is uploaded, you can play with the data, execute SQL queries, import the content into the final table, etc., once you finish working with the data you can remove the temporal table.
-- That means, of course *way* faster and more flexible import of data, xlsx can import a super big spreadsheet in just a few seconds.
+- Using node instead of PHP for reading and import spreadsheets is **considerably** faster, also, because you will work with a temporal database table, the data is faster and easy to handle.
-- Compatible with postgresql as MySQL
+- Compatible with PostgreSQL as MySQL
 - * Laravel package for handling the data coming soon

 Uses [pg-copy-streams](https://www.npmjs.com/package/pg-copy-streams) for faster inserts in PostgreSql datatabases.